emiledelmas/emiledelmas/README.md

 I'm a passionate and results-driven engineer currently pursuing a Double Master's: an MSc in Data Science at **Trinity College Dublin** 🇮🇪 and an MEng in Computer Science from **IMT Mines Alès** 🇫🇷.
 My journey in tech is fueled by a love for building innovative solutions and leveraging data to solve real-world problems.

 I thrive on turning ideas into reality.
 I founded and scaled **OpenSup**, an online platform for engineering students, to **50k+ active users** and significant online engagement.
-I also designed and coded **Labotp.org**, a leading physics education website in France, reaching **6M+ yearly visitors**.
 These experiences have equipped me with strong skills in full-stack development, project management, and deploying scalable applications.

 ---